WillemD61/Marstek-Venus-plugin/README.md

 Some duplicate values are present when looking at all data responses (soc 3x, ongrid and offgrid power 2x, EM data depending on mode 2x)
 For now these are included but might be removed later.

+# Installation instructions

+1) Login to the Domoticz server and obtain a command line.
+2) Change to the plugin directory with "cd domoticz/plugins".
+3) Create a new plugin directory with "mkdir Marstek-Venus-plugin".
+4) Change to the new directory with "cd Marstek-Venus-plugin".
+5) Copy the file plugin.py from this Github repository into the Marstek-Venus-plugin directory.
+6) Restart Domoticz with "sudo service domoticz restart".
+7) Once restarted, select the Marstek Open API plugin via the Domoticz Setup-Hardware menu, give it a name, fill in the required fields and confirm.
+8) It will now create the new devices and after the first polling interval, it will start collecting the data.
+9) Check the Domoticz log file for any issues and progress.

+Step 3 to 5 above can be replaced with "git clone https://github.com/WillemD61/Marstek-Venus-plugin" if git is installed on your server.

+# Usage

+A DzVents script is available here to set initial values on the devices for manual mode and passive mode.
+Copy that file and run it once at a time suitable to you.
+After that you can switch Marstek operating mode by pressing the selector switch on the Domoticz switch tab.</br></br>

+Further DzVents or python programs can be developed to customize your battery usage, for example setting the system to passive mode when the car is charging, assuming you have sensors for that in your system.</br></br>

+Note the UDP communication is not very reliable.
+A change of operating mode might not always be done.
+In that case the switch will not change to the selected mode either and you have to try again.
+Also data collection sometimes runs into timeouts.
+It will retry automatically to collect data.

+Two test programs are available to check all API commands in your environment.
+I am curious to see what response is given in multi-system and multi-battery environments.

+Any feedback appreciated.